RealityBending/Onboarding/README.md

 - [x] **GitHub**

+- Watch (and star :star:) these repos:
-Create a new issue in this repo (https://github.com/neuropsychology/Onboarding/issues), select the **Introduce myself** template, and answer the questions 😁
+- Create a new issue in this repo (https://github.com/neuropsychology/Onboarding/issues), select the **Introduce myself** template, and answer the questions 😁

 - [x] **ResearchGate**